800 North Road | Hopewell, NJ 08534 | 609-584-1800 | info@thenewgrange.org

 INDEPENDENT LIVING STUDIO

 Newgrange now has a fully functioning kitchen and laundry room that all staff utilizes for a wide range of activities.
-Students prepare hot and cold food, learn general kitchen and electrical safety, practice food safety and hygiene, and do laundry!
+Students prepare hot and cold food, learn general kitchen and electrical safety, practice food safety and hygiene, and do laundry.
 During meal preparation students apply knowledge of healthy, balance eating and incorporate mathematics during recipe conversions.

 TRANSITION INTENSIVE PROGRAM (TIP)

 TIP is for 16-21 year olds and builds upon Newgrange’s academic, social skills, and transition programs providing enhanced community-based instruction, structured learning experiences, and life skills, social skills, and vocational skills training.
 Community-Based Instruction (CBI) is at the heart of the program and students are transported to community sites several times a week.
 The program also includes individualized Structured Learning Experiences (SLE) with job coaching provided according to student need.
 The key to TIP is the individualized nature of the program, and we develop goals and objectives for all areas of the program that reflect the individual needs of the student.
-Program staff includes the transition coordinator, job coach, school counselor, occupational therapist, and transition nurse who work collaboratively to guide students to post-secondary success!
+Program staff includes the transition coordinator, job coaches, school counselor, occupational therapist, physical therapist, speech therapist and transition nurse who work collaboratively to guide students to post-secondary success!

-Level 1 TIP
+Tier 1 TIP

 – Two sessions per week targeting other areas of transition (vocational skills, post-secondary education preparation, transition planning, and agency linkages).

-Level 2 TIP
+Tier 2 TIP

 – Intensive and “hands-on” life skills instruction and recreational, educational, and/or other transition activities in the Independent Living Studio and/or the community (community-based instruction).